Sick Girl (Masters of Horror): Plot

 Misty awakens and explains about a dream where she was a fairy and encountered Mick, who forced its proboscis into her navel, drawing blood and inserting "his juices" into her.
 Max calls Ida, and as she leaves, Ida notices how Misty has placed the pillow between her legs.
 When she arrives, Max explains the insect: It is known to inhabit the nests of birds and other small animals, where it behaves like a parasite, inserting its proboscis and drinking the animal's blood, while invading the host's reproductive DNA and making them carry out the insect's young.
 Ida is horrified to learn that Misty may have been bitten by Mick.

 Mick inseminates Misty during another sexual intercourse.
 Beasley encounters Misty, who morphs two insectoid eyes and multiple tendrils, and the terrified Beasley falls down the stairway to her death.
 Ida arrives home to witness medics hauling away the corpse of Beasley, and Betty crying.
 Ida calls Max over and is convinced that the insect has infected Misty, who then reveals her own secret: Her father, Professor Malcolm Wolf and Ida's former tutor, sent the insect to Ida so it would bite her and make her repulsive to Misty, who has long been in love with Ida.
 Misty then undergoes metamorphosis into a bug-human monster.
 Responding to Ida's screams, Max breaks into the apartment, only to be killed by Misty.
 Mick scurries to the terrified Ida and inserts its proboscis into her ear, initiating the same insemination process with her.

 Some time later, Ida and Misty are sitting with large pregnant bellies, joking about their condition, as Mick continues to inseminate them through their ears.

+Production

+The story was written by Lucky McKee and Sean Hood and shares similarities with Uruguayan author Horacio Quiroga's horror tale The Feather Pillow, first published in 1917.
+In this tale, a woman is drained to death by a vampire bug hidden inside her pillow.
+The creature sucks her blood off her temper, causing hallucinations, nightmares and severe anemia.